dougaparry/CSS-R-Resources/README.md

 * [R for Data Science](http://r4ds.had.co.nz/) - Free book from RStudio developers with emphasis on data science workflow.
 * [OpenIntro Statistics](https://www.openintro.org/stat/textbook.php?stat_book=os) - A free online open introduction to statistics book
 * [Data Visualisation: A practical introduction](http://socviz.co) - Awesome resource on the basics of data visualisation provided by Kieran Healy
+* [The tidyverse style guide](https://style.tidyverse.org) - a great how to on the tidyverse

 ## Cheat Sheets